relsqui/screenguppy/README.md

 running, refresh its configuration by typing `C-a :` and then `source ~/.screenrc`.

-You can also delete it entirely just by removing the directory it's in and the link you created:
+You can also delete Screenguppy entirely just by removing the directory it's in and the link you created:

 ```bash
 rm -rf ~/screenguppy # or wherever you cloned it